AlexandroStrauss/VousTube/README.md

 ### Video Index

-All videos show up on the main page
+All videos show up on the main page, styled precisely in line with YouTube styling.
+The "Recommended" and "From your subscriptions" headings are strictly ornamental: each has all the half-dozen or so videos on the database in an order that is shuffled on every refresh.
+(The sidebar next to the video player works in much the same way.)

 ### Video Playback

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+The video player contains all the basic controls of the real YouTube video player.
+All the player buttons work, and keyboard controls allow you to pause/unpause, mute/unmute, change the volume, and jump forward and back in the video five seconds at a time.

+## Next steps

+### Current features to polish and improve

+* Finish styling the video player
-* How to run the test suite
+* Add an upload progress bar to the video form

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Add properly formatted time stamps to videos

+### Future features to implement

+* Let users upload their own thumbnails
+* Automatically select a thumbnail from the first frame of the video if a user does not upload one
+* Add the ability to post comments under videos
+* Add the ability to like both videos and comments and display both appropriately
+* Make search bar fully functional